solidjs/solid/README.md

 ## Status

 This project is still a work in progress.
-While Solid's change management is reaching stability (this repo), I am still refining the rendering API from the [Babel Plugin](https://github.com/ryansolid/babel-plugin-jsx-dom-expressions).
+While Solid's change management is reaching stability (this repo), I am still refining the rendering APIs from the [DOM Expressions](https://github.com/ryansolid/dom-expressions).